-A test harness subject to consideration as part or whole of a validated test system for Loge Certification shall satisfy the following submittal criteria:
+A test harness subject to consideration as part or whole of a validated test system for Certification shall satisfy the following submittal criteria:

-Change Request Process

-- A. be available for commercial purchase by testing laboratories and Member companies - B. support the Test Control Interface (TCI) for relevant Primary Test Categories and protocol lavers - C. supply test cases in accordance with the CRSL; implementation must be at least one complete test category out of Primary Test Categories - D. maintain strict version control through using a version control tool such as CVS or SVN
+A. be available for commercial purchase by testing laboratories and Member companies

+B. support the Test Control Interface (TCI) for relevant Primary Test Categories and protocol layers

+C. supply test cases in accordance with the CRSL; implementation must be at least one complete test category out of Primary Test Categories

+D. maintain strict version control using a version control tool such as CVS or SVN

-The CPM shall review the test harness submittal for the above minimum submittal criteria, to be an eligible candidate system of detailed evaluation for validation as an official Logo-Certification Test Harness.
+The CPM shall review the test harness submittal for the above minimum submittal criteria, to be an eligible candidate system of detailed evaluation for validation as an official Certification Test Harness.

-Improvement and Corrective Action / Feedback 3.4.
+3.4.
+Improvement and Corrective Action / Feedback

-3.4.1.
+1682 3.4.1.
 Certification Process Exceptions